Undergraduate

 CRW 3111: Form & Technique of Fiction

 How do we utilize surprising details in our writing?
-How can we continue to craft original work, whether it's realism or science fiction?
+How can we continue to craft original work, whether it's realistic or science fiction?

 All writing makes the strange familiar and the familiar strange.
 In this craft class, we will explore the essential elements that make up short fiction.
 Through analysis, reading, and quick-paced writing experiments, we'll think outside of the box to condense and heighten the stakes of our stories.
 This course is open to all writers regardless of genre or experience!